 Many people call this leaf spot.
 It's caused by a fungi with this long romantic name Colletotrichum gloeosporioides penz.
 Fungi like this can penetrate deep into the desert rose's body, pulling back the speed of growth & flower production.

-Get rid of pests safely
+Getting rid of pests safely

 To get rid of the pests, you can try: